 Why Dogs Make Retirement Better

 Bringing a dog into your life during retirement adds far more than simple companionship.
-Many older adults I have worked with find that having a dog naturally encourages them to stay active and mobile.
-In fact, according to the Journal of Physical Activity and Health, dog owners walk an average of 22 more minutes per day compared to non-dog owners, which helps improve cardiovascular health and mobility.
+Many older adults discover that having a dog naturally encourages them to stay active and mobile.
+In fact, according to the Journal of Physical Activity and Health, dog owners walk an average of 22 more minutes per day compared to non-dog owners, helping support cardiovascular health and mobility.

 Beyond physical activity, dogs bring a strong sense of purpose.
-Caring for a dog through feeding, grooming, and spending time together creates a rewarding routine that fits perfectly into this stage of life.
-I have seen many clients realize how quickly their dog becomes a true companion, easing feelings of loneliness and filling quiet hours with unconditional love.
+Feeding, grooming, walking, and simply spending time together creates a rewarding routine that fits beautifully into this stage of life.
+According to Alan Eisenberg of PuppyGuyz, many retirees and empty nesters are surprised by how quickly a dog becomes woven into their everyday rhythm, easing loneliness and bringing warmth back into the home.

 Pet ownership has also been shown to reduce feelings of loneliness by up to 36 percent in older adults, according to the University of Michigan National Poll on Healthy Aging.
-A dog’s presence offers comfort, lowers anxiety, and brings joy to quiet moments.
-Whether you are curling up together for an afternoon nap or being greeted excitedly at the door, a dog turns everyday moments into meaningful ones.
+A dog’s presence can lower stress, provide comfort, and bring joy to even the quietest moments.
+Whether it’s an afternoon nap together on the couch or an excited greeting at the door, dogs have a way of making everyday routines feel fuller and more connected.

-I have helped hundreds of older adults find the perfect dog.
-Time and time again, I hear the same thing: “I didn’t realize what was missing until I brought my dog home.”
+After helping hundreds of older adults find the right companion, Alan says he hears the same thing again and again: “I didn’t realize what was missing until I brought my dog home.”

 About the contributor